 Non-destructive testing, or NDT, is the inspection of an object without physically damaging or altering its appearance.
 Non-destructive tests are typically performed to ensure the functionality, proper installation and maintenance, and makeup of an object.
 Conversely, NDT is also performed to find issues.
 NDT evaluates both the external and internal composition of objects under test.
 It can identify the makeup of an object, identify objects invisible to the naked eye, and indicate noise.
-Non-destructive techniques identify structural faults through testing methods both non-invasive and potentially more revealing, harnessing the power of ultrasonic, infrared and laser technology.
-Conducting NDT saves money and time, reducing production costs by preserving the article under test and allowing engineers to experiment with several testing parameters before returning to research and troubleshooting.
+Non-destructive techniques identify structural faults through non-invasive testing methods by harnessing the power of ultrasonic, infrared and laser technology.
+Conducting NDT saves money and time, reducing production costs by preserving the subject under test and allowing engineers to experiment with several testing parameters before returning to research and troubleshooting.

 Engineers look to the American Society for Nondestructive Testing (ASNT) for NDT personnel qualification and certification practices.
 When selecting an engineer to perform NDT on your product, machine or facility, refer to the following standards to verify their ASNT compliance: